JagadeeshBee/bible-verse-app/README.md

 Learning graph

-This was my first time building a React app that uses an external API.
-Here are some things I learned:
+This was my first time building a React app that uses an external API,Here are some things I learned:

 1. Using useState hook - To manage component state (loading, verse data, user input) 2.Fetch API - How to make GET requests to an API